← Back to Overview

 NATURAL, NOT SYNTHETIC.

-We chose natural chicle and mastic resin — tree sap, not
+grocery bags.
+We chose natural chicle and mastic resin —

 It costs more.
 It behaves differently in production.